underscoreglook/ChatMessageForwarder/README.md

 ** apiUrl: Shouldn't change
 ** verifyToken: Put in some arbitrary string here
 ** pageAccessToken: This can be found in developers.facebook.com, go to your app, go to Messenger->Settings, then go to "Access Tokens" and click "Generate Token".
-** users: This is a dictionary between fb_id and the name of the user.
+** users: This is a dictionary between psId and the name of the user.
 Put in as many as want to be part of the group.
-They will also be have to be set up as "Testers" in your app (go to Roles -> Roles in the app page)
+They will also be have to be set up as "Testers" in your app (go to Roles -> Roles in the app page).
+The psId is not easily gettable, so the console will print this out, along with a file "facebookPsIds.txt" being created for messages sent with psIds we don't have info for.
 * Start the program.
 The Facebook Messanger will automatically start Flask on port 5000.
 * Start ngrok server in terminal with "ngrok http 5000".
 When it starts, note the https Forwarding address.
 Keep ngrok running.
 * Back in Facebook's developer page (Messenger -> Set Up), go to Webhooks, and add the forwarding url + "fb_webhook".
 I.E. "https://c29387597285379327573275.ngrok.io/fb_webhook"